AlexiaChen/ConnectFive/README.md

 ##Document

-Unfortunately, the manual of the library(interface Description) just has Chinese version only.
+Unfortunately, the manual of the library(interface Description) just only has Chinese version.
 But, these interfaces are keep simple and stupid for Beginner I think, And Meeting Unix Design philosophy.
 You could know that How to use them by seeing their names,immediately.

 ##RoadMap